Shankar has brought in a great clarity in our software development process at Auroville Web Services.

 context relationships with better design.

 I want to make sure that everyone who purchases this Edition gets the right amount of my personal attention to their success.
 For this reason, this is a limited quantity edition.
-Each month, only 15 quantity is available for sale.
+Each month, only 15 units are available for sale.

 While I believe the book is complete by itself to help devs to kickstart projects using Phoenix, there are definitely project specific challenges and questions that could eat up several days of your time if you just keep Googling around.